gauravbhand1611/oms-documentation/gorjana/flows/facility/external-mappings.md

 - Some Shopify POS orders lack customer details.
 - NetSuite requires every order to be associated with an existing customer.
-- Gorjana uses a **blanket customer ID** for such orders.
+- Gorjana uses a **Blanket Customer ID** (named as 'Facility Blanket Customer' in the facilities app) for such orders.
 - Each facility must have its unique blanket customer ID mapped in both NetSuite and OMS to ensure smooth integration.

 ## ShipSi Fulfillment Location

-- Gorjana integrates with ShipSi, which assigns a unique **Fulfillment Location ID** to each facility using its services.
+- Gorjana integrates with ShipSi, which assigns a unique **Fulfillment Location ID** (named as 'ShipSi Unique Code' in the facilities app) to each facility using its services.
 - This ID must be mapped in OMS to enable integration between OMS and ShipSi’s Fulfillment App.

 ## NetSuite Department Code

-- Facilities are grouped into departments in NetSuite using specific **department codes**.
+- Facilities are grouped into departments in NetSuite using specific **NetSuite Department codes**.
 - OMS must maintain these codes to post the appropriate department code for sales orders:
   - **Online Orders:** Always mapped to the warehouse department code.
   - **POS Orders:** Mapped based on the purchase location.